 Playing further forward then he had previously, Baggio formed a superb ‘little and large’ partnership with the giant Swede Kennet Anderson.

 That season saw Baggio score his highest total ever in a single Serie A season, outstripping Gabriel Batistuta and Del Piero at their peaks.
-The ingenuity was also back in consistent evidence, with some sublime chips, free kicks and dribbling round goalkeepers all on show.
+The ingenuity was also back on a regular bais, with some sublime chips, free kicks and dribbling round goalkeepers all on show.

 Many now clambered for Baggio’s return to the Azzurri, including a number of converted detractors.
 Cesare Maldini decided to include Baggio in Italy’s World Cup squad, and Baggio had done exactly what he had set out to do.

 “I believe I transformed all the suffering into something positive,” Baggio said.
 The pathway was open for him to erase the painful memories of USA 94.

 Italy were knocked out on penalties in the quarter-finals, but there was indeed some redemption for Baggio.

 Late on in Italy’s first game against Chile, they were awarded a penalty and an opportunity to rescue a point.
 It was Baggio’s first spot-kick for the Azzurri since the Rosebowl in Pasadena, and thankfully for all those watching – except for Chileans, of course – he scored it.